The death of Brendan Ingle - farewell to one of the world's most charismatic boxing trainers

 Today, the world of boxing bows its head to a truly great man, after he died at the age of 77.

-He passed away peacefully at 7.40am at the Royal Hallamshire hospital today, after suffering a brain haemorrhage according to one of his stable, Johnny Nelson.
+He passed away peacefully at 7.40am at the Royal Hallamshire hospital today, after suffering a brain haemorrhagem according to one of his stable, Johnny Nelson.

 Ingle's training mantra was based on the sweet science of guiding his boxers to hit, rather than to be hit.